tphilippsen/Project-3/README.md

 Data Source: https://catalog.data.gov/dataset/meteorite-landings/resource/389dab1c-1e2e-4b13-83bf-d05a0219fe3e
 Resources Utilized: CSV, JSON
+Data Variables: Name, Name ID, Mass (g), Fall, Year, Lat, Lon, Geolocation, Reclass Max Year in Dataset: 2013

 ### Objective

+We want to use this data to answer the below questions about meteors:
-- Where are
+- Where are meteorites falling and being found?
-- Where are you most likely to find a meteorite
+- What are the most commonly found meteorite types?
+- Are the more modern centurys collecting more meteorites compared to older centurys?

 ### SQL Evaluation

-We utilized SQL to manipulate our dataset to
+We utilized SQL to transform our dataset in various ways.
+The biggest benefit was by creating different categories within the data using the case when function.
+The categories we created are: Century, Size Group, Hemisphere and Classification Group.
+Various data rollups for these categories can be found in the "SQL" Folder in our Github.

+### Plotly

+[ADD TEXT HERE]

 ### Open Street Map

-We created a map which

-### Python - plotly

 [ADD TEXT HERE]

 ### CSS & HTML

-We used CSS to display our results found at this link [ADD TEXT HERE]
+[ADD TEXT HERE]

 ### Analyze

-From our data we found that [ADD TEXT HERE]
+From our data we were able to answer all of the questions in our objective.
+For more information please see our PowerPoint saved ____[ADD TEXT HERE]______ or in our website ______[ADD TEXT HERE]________

 ### If we had more time...

-- Would review the correlation between x and y
+- We would add more variables to our map.
+Mostly we wanted to add different colored markers for fell and found
+- We would create more visuals in plotly utilizing the categories created in SQL
-- Would [ADD TEXT HERE]
+- [ADD TEXT HERE]